-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Rural Health Clinic Rural health clinics are located in non- urbanized areas.
-These clinics offer outpatient primary care and preventive health services to people in medically underserved or shortage areas. \$0 for each rural health clinic visit.
+Important: If you receive services outside of the benefit described, an additional cost share may appl Complete that are covered for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Rural Health Clinic Rural health clinics are located in non- urbanized areas.
+These clinics offer outpatient primary care and preventive health services to people in medically underserved or shortage areas. \$15 for each rural health clinic visit.
+30% for each rural health clinic visit.
 The following lab tests are provided at rural health clinics, see "Outpatient diagnostic tests and therapeutic services and supplies" for cost share, within this Medical Benefits Chart: • Stick or tablet chemical urine exam or both • Hemoglobin or hematocrit • Blood sugar • Occult blood stool specimens exam • Pregnancy tests • Primary culturing to send to a certified laboratory Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no copayment for the Medicare-covered screening and counseling to reduce alcohol misuse.
+30% for the Medicare-covered screening and counseling to reduce alcohol misuse.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Screening for lung cancer with low dose There is no copayment for the Medicare-covered counseling and shared decision-making visit or for computed tomography (LDCT) the LDCT.
-For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 50 - 77years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+There is no copayment for the Medicare-covered counseling and shared decision-making visit or for the LDCT.
+30% for the Medicare- covered counseling and shared decision-making visit or for the LDCT.
+Eligible members are: people aged $50-77$ years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with criteria for such visits.
+If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.